-Do you suffer from Osgood Schlatter Disease?
-It doesn’t have to be the end of your sporting career.
+Osgood Schlatter Disease causes knee pain in young athletes between the ages of 10 and 15 years.
 With proper treatment and adapting your training, it can be managed successfully.

 Osgood Schlatter disease symptoms

 Osgood Schlatter disease or Osgood Schlatter lesion is a very common cause of knee pain in children between the ages of 10 and 15 years old.

 - Knee pain that is localised to a specific point on the front of your shin bone, just below your knee

 - This bony protrusion is called tibial tuberosity